-The security of the VSR-AA protocol is summarized by the following theorem. \begin{theorem} Assuming $f$ is a pseudorandom function, the VSR-AA protocol is both $\textsf{KFC}$-secure and $\textsf{TA}$-secure. \end{theorem} \begin{proof} Assume the PRF has some indistinguishability property as usual.
+\begin{proof} Assume the PRF has some indistinguishability property as usual.
 We prove by contradiction, showing that a PPT adversary which can forge a valid pair $(x', y')$ (recall that $(x', y') = (x,y)$ with probability $1/p$) can also break the indistinguishability property of the underlying PRF.
 We show the reduction\footnote{The reduction of the problem of breaking the indistinguishability of the PRF to the problem of forging a valid $(x', y')$ pair to pass the verification while $(x,y)$ is not received.} in two steps: first, we show that a forging algorithm to find $(x', y')$ can be used as a sub-routine to solve a newly defined problem called ``Under-determined Equation Set with Pseudorandom Unknowns (UESPU)"; then we show that the UESPU problem is computationally hard if the underlying PRF has the usual indistinguishability property.
 The UESPU problem is defined as follows:

 {\bf \em Under-determined Equation Set with Pseudorandom Unknowns (UESPU) Problem} --- Suppose $K, K'$ are independent random seeds.
 Denote $K_I'$ as the sum $\sum_{i \in I} f_{K'}(i)$ Given a 2-tuple $(x, y)$ where $y = K_I' + K \cdot x$, find $(K, K_I')$ while allowed to evaluate the PRF at any input $i \not \in I$.